ColoredCow/marketing-content/CONTRIBUTING.md

 - Feedback will be provided in the PR comments
 - Approved PRs will be merged into the main branch

+### Approval & Merge

+Once feedback is incorporated and approved:

+- PR is merged into `main`.
+- Content is now officially part of the repo and can be used, published, or adapted.

+---

+### Tracking Metrics

+- Track engagement, adoption, or internal usage as per the KPIs defined in `marketing-core`.
+- Document outcomes in the relevant issue for reference.

+---

+### Notes for Candidates

+This workflow is designed for both internal contributors and candidate evaluation.

+Completing a PR following this process allows assessment of:

+- Understanding of ColoredCow’s voice & themes
+- Ability to follow structure & templates
+- Writing, design, or multimedia execution
+- Responsiveness to feedback
 ## Code of Conduct
 Be respectful, constructive, and collaborative.